danielabar/hotwired_ats/README.md

 * `data-action` tells Stimulus to fire `slideover#open` when the link is clicked.
 * `data-remote` indicates that the link should be handled by [Mrujs' CableCar plugin](https://mrujs.com/how-tos/integrate-cablecar#examples).
 This means the link will expect CableCar JSON returned.
+* Clicking the link will still invoke an http GET request to `new_job_path` on the Rails server.
+We're going to modify the new method in jobs controller to return the CableCar JSON expected by Mrujs.

 Need to update `new` method in jobs controller to respond with expected JSON for CableCar.